-- Rethink definitions of school quality using multiple measures of success aligned to local needs and building on their state systems.
+- Supplement federal and state accountability minimum requirements by developing and using multiple measures of success aligned to local needs.
 Beyond academic achievement and progress, LEAs may consider schools' learning environments, students and teachers' sense of belonging and engagement, students' access to rigorous learning opportunities and postsecondary preparation. - Partner with local business and government agencies to define, measure and monitor long-term goals and outcomes for readiness and success in college, career, workforce and military. - Ensure all parents and families have transparent, actionable information about their own student's progress, their school's quality and improvement efforts.